 The hair is cut close to the scalp around the back and sides while retaining a heavier, textured section on top.

-Certain medications are designed to help regrow hair, but results can be mixed:
+Certain medications are designed to treat hair loss and encourage hair growth, but results can be mixed:

 - Minoxidil: A topical treatment applied to the scalp, though you need to keep using it continuously to maintain results.